>

 Sandy Denny recorded Lord Bateman as a demo that didn’t make it on her 1971 album The North Star Grassman and the Ravens.
 But the demo was included in 2011 on this album’s Deluxe Edition CD reissue, in 2010 on the Sandy Denny Box Set, and in 2012 on a collection of her demos and rarities, The Notes and the Words.

 Nic Jones recorded Lord Bateman in 1971 for his eponymous second album on the Trailer label, Nic Jones.
-He commented in the album notes:
+He noted:

 A number of singers have said to me at different times that in their opinion the story of Bateman is a drag.
 I have always viewed the ballad as a kind of epitomised Errol Flynn film, possessing great sweep and colour, in spite of a degree of predictability, and as such it deserves to stand as a classic!

 Alice Penfolk from Sussex sang Lord Bateman in a recording made by Mike Yates in 1972-75.
-It was included in 2003 on the Musical Traditions anthology Here’s Luck to a Man: Gypsy Songs and Music From South-East England.
-Rod Stradling commented in the accompanying booklet:
+It was included in 2003 on the Musical Traditions anthology of Gypsy songs and music from South-East England, Here’s Luck to a Man.
+Rod Stradling noted:

 The Albion Country Band Mk 1 sang Lord Bateman on Steve Ashley’s 1974 album, Stroll On.